frankhale/Frehley/README.md

 - CTRL+B - Reloads the editor in Node-Webkit
 - CTRL+TAB - Cycles through opened files
 - F1  - Opens the control panel (switch editor theme, font size and current buffer)
+- F11 - Shows About information which also contains changelog data
 - F12 - Opens Node-Webkit Dev Tools

 You can drag files onto the editor and it will open the files for editing.
 Use CTRL+TAB to cycle through